 Honors Program Courses

 This sequence will introduce you to the social, political, and historical events involved in the development of Western and possibly some non-Western culture, emphasizing the interplay between the way people of the past saw themselves and the universe and the way they shaped their environment.
-Two semesters.

 HONR 131 and 132.
 Honors Mathematics I and II: The Analytic Context

 This sequence will teach you the calculus within the context of its development from the civilization which produced it and its impact on civilization since.
-Two semesters.

-HONR 203.
-Honors Social Science Project
+Honors Social Science courses:

-Often interdisciplinary, this seminar will investigate a field of study not directly addressed within the framework of the normal curriculum.
-It will be suitable for students in all majors.
+HONR 300.
+Honors Seminar: Special Topics Often interdisciplinary, this seminar will investigate a field of study not directly addressed within the framework of the normal curriculum.
+It will be suitable for students of all majors.
 Topics will vary.
-One semester.